baggins183/MyEmu/README.txt

 We remove .init, fini sections from the ELF (which contain initializers, constructors/destructors for global variables, etc).
 Normally the dynamic linker calls into the .init section when it loads an executable or dynamic library.
-That causes problems with our patched .so files, we need syscall interception to be off while inside the dynamic linker (dlopen), but turned on inside ps4 code in .init or .fini code.
+That causes problems with our patched .so files, because of syscall interception (see later explanation) So we remove the dynamic tags/section headers for .init, .fini section from the ELF, remember their addresses, and after dlopen(), we call the init/fini routines manually.
-So we remove the dynamic tags/section headers for .init, .fini sections, so the dynamic linker doesn't try to do them, and manually call into the .init entry points after dlopen loading the patched elf's with dlopen(). we store info about each patched ELF, including the address of .init/.fini entry points in a json file, e.g. libkernel.prx.so.json. we need to call the init routines in order of library dependecies.
+We need to call the init routines in order of library dependecies.
 Havent really bothered yet, we should just set up a static order for all the system libraries (libkernel.prx.so, libSceLibcInternal.prx.so, etc) and figure out a specific game's dependencies on the fly.